Muhammadimam156/Storytelling-Website/README.md

 ## **Features**

-- **Full Story**: A 4-chapter story about the lost city of Atlantis.
+- **Full Story**: A 4-chapter story about the lost city of Atlantis
 - **Related Pictures**: High-quality, royalty-free images from Unsplash.
 - **Smooth Animations**: Sections fade in and slide up as you scroll.
 - **Read More Option**: Toggle additional content for each chapter.